Photogrammetry Reconstruction

 The {stack-exchange} post show a free workflow confirmed by {this post}.
 Among them, Meshroom and {3DF Zephyr Free} seem promising.

-The graphic programming is saved as json file, thus use Gemini (the basic Free Fast version) to write a minimal reconstruction to get point cloud, i.e., structure from motion, sfm.
-The nodes are like this
+Meshroom uses a graphic programming interface, but the graph is saved as json file, thus we can use Gemini (the basic Free Fast version) to write a minimal reconstruction to get point cloud, i.e., structure from motion, sfm.
+After some auto-correction, the graphs will be obtained:

 The corresponding script are attached below.
 Copy and save it as a .mg file then open it as a project in the meshroom GUI.
 First time running, it may pop upgrade nodes, just agree.
 There are may dynamic placeholder will be automatically hashed, e.g., {cache}/{nodeType}/{uid0}.